JackSzwergold/Writing/memories/The Nazi Fronted Band I Saw the Day My Mom Died.md

 Flash forward to September 2000.
 I was working at that wacky weekly newspaper since 1995 and a lot of us were going to move to New York.
 Todd — one of the writers on staff — invited me over to check out his new 32” TV and the new PlayStation and recently released “Spider-Man” game he scored.

 The TV and video game was a big deal because this guy was a loser who never had a decent paying job.
-But now — thanks to the Onion’s 1990s rise to fame — was able to have more disposable money.
+But now — thanks to the wacky weekly newspaper’s 1990s rise to fame — was able to have more disposable money.
 So he “splurged” on a TV set and a video game.
-(8/13)

 Just as I was about to leave, one of this Todd’s pals came by: Greg P. the lead singer of the band with the Nazi SS symbol in their logo.
 I was introduced to Greg P. and he gave me a weak, tepid handshake and simply said, “Oh… You’re the Jew, right?”